The Wildlife of Costa Rica

 Blue-tailed Lizards

 Recently, while looking through some of my old wildlife photos I came upon one of a blue-tailed lizard that I photographed in Mozambique in 2010.
-What really struck me is how similar this lizard, the Blue-tailed sandveld lizard, looks to a species I recently photographed in Maryland and Florida, the American five-lined skink.
+What really struck me is how similar this lizard, a female Rainbow skink, looks to a species I recently photographed in Maryland and Florida, the American five-lined skink.
 They both […]

 Read More Blue-tailed Lizards